ikemax2/SubConsole/README.md

 ## Install
-- Download the package to your mac, copy it to Application folder.
+- Download the package to your mac from [this page](https://github.com/ikemax2/SubConsole/releases), copy it to Application folder.
-- Or, fetch the source from this repositry, compile it.
+- Or, fetch the source from [this repositry](https://github.com/ikemax2/SubConsole), compile it.
   Serial communication Library "SerialGate" is required. https://github.com/Kyome22/SerialGate.git
   (The dependencies is already setted in Xcode Project, SerialGate will be downloaded automatically in scheme of Swift Package.)